What’s coming?

 Changes to legacy dashboard version support

 Databricks recommends using AI/BI dashboards (formerly Lakeview dashboards).
 Earlier versions of dashboards, previously referred to as Databricks SQL dashboards are now called legacy dashboards.
 Databricks does not recommend creating new legacy dashboards.
-AI/BI dashboards offer improved features compared to legacy dashboards, including AI-assisted authoring, draft and published modes, and cross-filtering.
+AI/BI dashboards offer improved features compared to the legacy version, including AI-assisted authoring, draft and published modes, and cross-filtering.

 Changes to serverless compute workload attribution